-Your Script Isn't the Problem.
-Your Timing Is.
+Is Your Script Really the Problem, or Is Your Timing Off?

 You downloaded seven motivated seller scripts from seven different gurus.
 You practiced them in the car.
 You taped one to your monitor.
 You memorized the opening line, the transition questions, the trial close.